Table of Contents

 Etiology of Non-Cardiogenic Pulmonary Edema

 Many conditions can cause non-cardiogenic pulmonary edema.
-They all share a similar pathogenic mechanism when they cause pulmonary edema, namely, pulmonary capillary increased permeability.
+They all share a similar pathogenic mechanism when they cause pulmonary edema, namely, pulmonary capillary increased permeability due to inflammatory mediators.
 The most common causes of non-cardiogenic pulmonary edema encountered in the emergency department are:

 - Fluid overload